PhanChenh/CapstoneProject/README.md

 - `ne_10m_admin_0_countries_gbr` folder contains shapefiles with country boundaries.
 - `ne_10m_admin_1_states_provinces` folder contains shapefiles with state/province boundaries.
 - `requirement.txt` lists all necessary libraries for running the code.
-- `preprocessing.py` contains Streamlit code for cleaning and formatting the location column.
+- `preprocessingBefore.py` contains Streamlit code for cleaning and formatting the location column (Before knowing location column can be detailed).
-- `app.py` contains the main Streamlit code for the application.
+- `appBefore.py` contains the main Streamlit code for the application (Before knowing location column can be detailed).
-- `LocationGeneralizer.py` is a class module for generalizing location columns before exact locations were available.
+- `LocationGeneralizerBefore.py` is a class module for generalizing location columns before exact locations were available (Before knowing location column can be detailed).
-- `exampleLoc.py` is a Python file for extracting longitude, latitude, country names, and administrative divisions after exact locations were confirmed.
+- `draftLocationGenAfter.py` is a Python file for extracting longitude, latitude, country names, and administrative divisions after exact locations were confirmed (After knowing location column can be detailed).
 -  `hashingPseudonym.py`  is a class module for the hashing and pseudonymization methods.
 -  `SecureDataManager.py` is a class module for securely removing keys and matchings created during the hashing and pseudonymization processes.